BlackDice/scent/readme.md

 #### Start the engine

 Now when your engine is pumped up with systems, you can start it.
 It will call all system initializer functions to let them do their setup.
 There is currently no way how to actually stop the engine itself, but you can simply stop invoking update cycles if necessary.
+However you can call its `@@dispose` method to clean all used resources if you ever need that.

 	engine.start done